pulp-platform/visual_wakeup/README.md

 ```

 ### Hardware
-To run a first simulation of the VWU unit, first clone the required hardware dependencies.
+To run a first simulation of the Wakelet unit, first clone the required hardware dependencies.
 If prompted with different dependency versions to select, refer to the ones already specified in `Bender.lock`.
 From the project root:
 ```bash
 make checkout
 ```